“Honey! I’m home,” Marcel shouted, looking for his usual welcome party.

 “Wait!
 Do you have grownup children?
 How old are you anyway?”

-Sarah and Naomi were back with their mommy.
-“Hi honey, you are already home?
+Sarah and Naomi were back with their Mommy.
+“Hi honey, you are home already?
 I was just getting the rooms ready for our guests tonight.”

 “Hey, babe.
-We just got here.
-So, this is Levi.
+We just got here,” Marcel replied.
+“So,” he continued.
+“June, this is Levi.
 Levi, this is my wife June.”

 “Do you mean you were good friends with them?”